Frequently Asked Questions

 Turkish Airlines flights all go via Istanbul, so many of our guests make a virtue of this by spending a few days in the city either before or after one of our tours.
 Turkish Airlines is the main flag carrier in Turkey, but there are a number of low cost airlines that now operate in Turkey such as Onur Air, Atlas Jet, Sun Express and Pegasus Airlines.

 We’d like to stay in Istanbul for a few days either before or after our gulet cruise.
 Can you recommend any hotels and help us book rooms?

 Many people make a virtue of changing flights in Istanbul by spending a few days in this marvellous city either before or after a trip.
-We are more than happy to recommend a small number of characterful hotels that we have personally visited, and to make bookings on behalf of our guests.
-You can book hotels yourself via the internet or over the phone, but we often get significantly cheaper rates by booking through our local agency in Turkey.
+We are more than happy to recommend a small number of characterful hotels that we have personally visited and refer you to our local agency in Turkey.

 As a single traveller, do I need to pay a single supplement, if I am willing to share a cabin or hotel room?

 The majority of the time our single customers choose to splash out and book a cabin on a gulet, or a hotel room for themselves, but if you have a single travelling companion you are willing to share with, or there is another single traveller booked on a trip who is willing to share a twin bedded cabin or hotel room, we will be more than happy to waive the single supplements.

 How often do your gulets sail?